Last updated 2 March 2023

 Breeding population of Common eiders in Kongsfjorden

 The number of breeding eiders on the islands in Kongsfjorden varies between years.
-Previously, the breeding population of eider has been determined by the ice situation in the Kongsfjord.
-In recent years there has been no ice on the Kongsfjord, and there are probably other factors affecting the eider population.
-In the period from 1981 until 1997, population of eider females in the Kongsfjord ranged between 3000-4000 individuals.
+Previously, the breeding population of eider has been determined by the ice situation in Kongsfjorden.
+In recent years there has been no ice on Kongsfjorden, and there are probably other factors affecting the eider population.
+In the period from 1981 until 1997, population of eider females in Kongsfjorden ranged between 3000-4000 individuals.
 From 2000 to 2012, the population varied between 2,500-3,500 individuals.
-In the Kongsfjord in Svalbard, since 2012 a decline in the nesting population has been recorded.
-Today’s breeding population (2022) of eider in the Kongsfjord is 2,169 individuals.
+In Kongsfjorden in Svalbard, since 2012 a decline in the nesting population has been recorded.
+The current breeding population (2023) of common eider in Kongsfjorden is 2,325 individuals.
+This is a slight increase from 2022.

 Details on these data